-In the first quarter of 2020, \$59.9 million of the Company's 2022 Notes were exchanged for common stock in private exchange transactions.
-Additionally, in the second quarter of 2020, the Company restructured its outstanding debt by completing a \$100.0 million registered public offering (the "Offering") of 2025 Notes and also entered into privately-negotiated Exchange Agreements, pursuant to which an aggregate of \$45.0 million in principal amount of the 2022 Notes were exchanged for an aggregate of \$32.0 million in cash and \$80.4 million in principal amount of the 2025 Notes (the "Private Exchange Transactions").
-The Company also used a portion of the proceeds from the Offering to repay in full our previous term loan.
-In the third quarter of 2020, the Company redeemed the remaining \$2,000 principal amount of the 2022 Notes.
+In the first quarter of 2020, \$59.9 million of our 2022 Notes were exchanged for common stock in private exchange transactions.
+Additionally, in the second quarter of 2020, we restructured our outstanding debt by completing a \$100.0 million registered public offering (the "Offering") of 2025 Notes and also entered into privately-negotiated Exchange Agreements, pursuant to which an aggregate of \$45.0 million in principal amount of the 2022 Notes were exchanged for an aggregate of \$32.0 million in cash and \$80.4 million in principal amount of the 2025 Notes (the "Private Exchange Transactions").
+We also used a portion of the proceeds from the Offering to repay in full our previous term loan.
+In the third quarter of 2020, we redeemed the remaining \$2,000 principal amount of the 2022 Notes.